Bluetooth TX Power Settings

 Extended advertisements use data channels, hence the extended advertisement packets can be transmitted with +20 dBm if AFH is enabled and 15 or more data channels are available.

 Since Bluetooth SDK v2.9, you can set different TX power levels for different advertisers.
-Use the following API commands to set the TX power for a specific advertiser (identified by an advertiser handle):
+Use the following API command to set the TX power for a specific advertiser (identified by an advertiser handle) in SDK v3.x:

 Note however, that you still cannot go beyond the global maximum TX power, i.e., if you set a TX power higher than the global maximum, the global maximum will be applied (or +10 dBm if global TX power is higher than that).
 If you don't define TX power for an advertiser, it will automatically use the global maximum (or +10 dBm if global TX power is higher than that).
 If the advertiser is currently active, the TX power for the advertiser will change only after re-enabling it.

 On EFR32 SoC based designs, you can supply the Power Amplifier voltage regulator VDD input (PAVDD) from the output of the DC/DC or straight from a 3.3 V power supply.
 It is important for the Bluetooth stack to know which voltage is applied on PAVDD to set the appropriate TX level.